“If your house was burning down, what would you save?”

 As you can imagine I was fairly stunned and purchased the book immediately.
 After a bit of research, I learned that my photo was one of 50 that had been saved as “exclusives” for the book.
 How exciting is that?
 Needless to say I can’t take and submit a new photo now. ;)

-Here’s the “in case of fire” list of belongings I would save, as it appears in the book:
+Here’s the “in case of fire” list of belongings I would have saved at the time, as it appears in the book:

 - Original birth certificate